 I believe True Love has no boundaries in Time or Space.
 True Love never dies.

 “Being Present” to me means being open and courageous enough to embrace Life and Love with No Limits.
-Feeling every emotion connected to it wether it’s pleasure, pain, anger, joy, sadness, fear or passion because I believe all of theses emotions are beautifully perfect.
+Feeling every emotion connected to it whether it’s pleasure, pain, anger, joy, sadness, fear or passion because I believe that all of these emotions are beautifully perfect.
 Being present to me means allowing our souls and our bodies to experience the flow of the infinite opportunities that the Universe has to offer.
 Being present to me means being willing to Love with No Expectations and No Conditions.